 Mnemba Island Lodge: Our full report

-Mnemba Island Lodge (formerly Mnemba Island Club!) is the height of exclusivity.
-Ten very private bandas, made of hand-woven coconut palm and local timber overlook the beach from the forest's edge.
-These are large, airy and open-plan, but expect to find a few crabs scuttling across the immaculate mkeka-mat floors.
+Mnemba Island Lodge (formerly Mnemba Island Club) is the height of exclusivity.
+Eleven very private bandas, constructed from hand-woven coconut palm and local timber, overlook the beach from the forest's edge.
+These bandas, or chalets, are large, airy and very open-plan: expect to find a few crabs scuttling across the immaculate mkeka-mat floors.
 Furnished simply, but very tastefully, each banda has a huge bed, wooden furniture, and lots of comfortable cream sofas.
 In front of the bedroom is an open-sided lounge with soft seating and low tables, complete with a stack of board games such as Scrabble and backgammon.
 The minibar is stocked with a range of beverages, and include a recipe for a ‘dawa’ (a Zanzibari cocktail of vodka, lime juice and honey).

 Mnemba's cuisine is predictably excellent, with plenty of fresh fruit and vegetables, and the flexibility to cater for individual needs exceedingly well.
 Candlelit dinners on the beach are the norm and fresh seafood commonly features on the menu.
 The service is superb, and guests are really made to feel special.
 Your personal butler is on hand to bring sundowner drinks and snacks to your banda, and Mnemba’s head chef will check in with guests on a regular basis to discuss the day’s menu and see if they have any specific culinary requests.

 Food & drink